Content

 5. In the "Manage" menu click "Authentication (Preview)"

-4. Get your credentials:
+4. Get your credentials from the `Overview` tab:

-- Click "Certificates & secrets" in the left sidebar
+3. Go to "Certificates & secrets" in the left sidebar

 - Click "New client secret"